 • Single: Designed for simplicity, the single channel writes logs to a single file.
 It’s a straightforward solution for tracking logs without needing complex log management strategies.

 • Axiom: The custom axiom channel sends logs to your specified Axiom dataset, providing advanced log management capabilities.
-This integration enables powerful log analysis and monitoring, supporting better insights into your application's performance and issues.
+This integration enables powerful log analysis and monitoring, supporting better insights into your app’s performance and issues.

 • Daily: This channel rotates logs daily, keeping your log files manageable and making it easier to navigate log entries over time.